 Amanda was a member of San Francisco's renowned Hahbi'Ru Dance Ensemble from 1999 until its final performance in 2013.
 Hahbi'Ru presented folkloric dances from throughout the Middle East.
 From 2003 through 2006, Amanda also worked with the Yore Folk Dance Ensemble to learn and perform Turkish folk dances.
 She had the honor of performing at the San Francisco Ethnic Dance Festival with Yore in 2004 and again in 2006 with Hahbi'Ru.

 Over the years, Amanda has traveled to Turkey, Egypt, Armenia, and Morocco to study local dance and culture.
-She has studied and continues to study with numerous master instructors in the US and also attends the Mendocino Middle Eastern Music and Dance Camp whenever possible to expand and deepen her knowledge.
+To expand and deepen her knowledge, she continues to study with master instructors in the US and frequently attends the Mendocino Middle Eastern Music and Dance Camp.

 From her classes, Amanda formed Karavansaray Dance Company to present traditional dances of the Near East.
 Karavansaray has performed at festivals, galas, and benefits throughout the Bay Area -- including a performance at San Francisco City Hall with the Rotunda Dance Series.
 The troupe is always well-received by audiences.